When Risks and Uncertainties Collide: Mathematical Finance for Arbitrage Markets in a Quantum Mechanical View: Asset and Market Portfolio Dynamics as a Constrained Lagrangian System

 \section{Asset and Market Portfolio Dynamics as a Constrained Lagrangian System}

-In \cite{Fa15} the minimal arbitrage principle, stating that asset dynamics and market portfolio choose the path guaranteeing the minimization of arbitrage, was encoded as the Hamilton principle under constraints for a Lagrangian measuring the arbitrage.
+In \cite{Fa15} and \cite{Fa20} the minimal arbitrage principle, stating that asset dynamics and market portfolio choose the path guaranteeing the minimization of arbitrage, was encoded as the Hamilton principle under constraints for a Lagrangian measuring the arbitrage.
 Then, the SDE describing asset deflators, term structures and market portfolio were derived by means of a stochasticization procedure of the Euler-Lagrange equations following a technique developed by Cresson and Darses (\cite{CrDa07} who follow previous works of Yasue (\cite{Ya81}) and Nelson (\cite{Ne01}).
 Since we need this set up to proceed with its quantization, we briefly summarize it here below. \begin{definition} Let $\gamma$ be the market $\mathcal{D}$-admissible strategy, and $\delta\gamma$, $\delta D$, $\delta r$ be perturbations of the market strategy, deflators' and short rates' dynamics.
 The \textbf{variation} of $(\gamma,D,r)$ with respect to the given perturbations is the following one parameter family:

 Thereby, the parameter $\epsilon$ belongs to some open neighborhood of $0\in\mathbb{R}$.
-The \textbf{arbitrage action} with respect to a positive semimartingale $\beta$ can be consistently defined, assuming that the time is the arc length parameter of $\gamma$, by and the first variation of the arbitrage action as
+The \textbf{arbitrage action} with respect to a positive semimartingale $\beta$ can be consistently defined by where $x=x_t$ is an admissible self-financing strategy taking values on the curve $\gamma$, and the first variation of the arbitrage action as

 \end{definition} This leads to the following \begin{definition} Let us introduce the notation $q:=(x,D,r)$ and $q^{\prime}:=(x^{\prime},D^{\prime},r^{\prime})$ for two vectors in $\mathbb{R}^{3N}$.
 The \textbf{Lagrangian (or Lagrange function)} is defined as